Natural Sciences and Engineering Research

 Support

-- We strongly recommended you connect with your Research Development Officer (RDO) in advance of writing an Alliance application to confirm accurate cost-sharing calculations, as these determine the length of a proposal.
+• For all Alliance streams, we strongly recommended you connect with the Research Development team in advance of writing an application to confirm accurate cost-sharing calculations, partnership structure, and page limits.

-- If you would like a criteria or editorial review, please provide your RDO with at least two weeks’ notice.
+• If you would like a criteria or editorial review, please provide at least two weeks’ notice.
 Note that reviews are subject to availability, and during peak season (September to October), turnaround times may be longer.

-- For Alliance-Accelerate applications, please reach out to a Mitacs representative in addition to your RDO.
+• For Alliance-Accelerate applications, please reach out to a Mitacs representative before beginning your application, in addition to UBCO’s Research Development team.

 Support

-- Full reviews will be offered in the fall.
-Further information will be shared with anyone who submits and NOI.
+• Reviews are typically offered in the fall.
+Further information will be shared with researchers who submit and NOI.

 resources

-- Resources from previous competitions, including a web-based Discovery Grant development guide hosted by SPARC (CWL required)
+• UBC resources from previous competitions, including a web-based Discovery Grant development guidehosted by SPARC (CWL required)

 Research Tools and Instruments